Wake-up-Freeman/OLD-ODISEO/docs/learn/terra-station/download/terra-station-mobile.md

 7. Enter your password and tap **Confirm**.
 Wait for the transaction to process.
 This generally takes a few seconds.

-## Stake Luna
+## Stake Odis

 1. Open the Daodiseo Station app extension and connect to your wallet.
-Make sure you have Luna in your wallet to stake.
+Make sure you have Odis in your wallet to stake.

 2. Tap **Staking**.